bitcoinops/bitcoinops.github.io/_posts/en/podcast/2023-09-14-newsletter-recap.md

 are quite nice for.

-It also, if I remember right, it can also help reduce the amount of state that Lighting nodes have to store with some tricks.
+It also, if I remember right, it can also help reduce the amount of state that Lightning nodes have to store with some tricks.
 So that's kind of the what and why.
 But I guess why now?
 Basically, Taproot channel spec is getting close from what I understand from the LND folks, roastbeef et al, and the LDK folks have fairly advanced implementations and there's a spec being worked on.
 So,